nlohmann/std_json/proposal.md

 static basic_json object(std::initializer_list<basic_json> = std::initializer_list<basic_json>{});
 ```

 *Effect:* Factory method.
-Creates and returns a JSON value of type `value_t::object` containing
+Creates and returns a JSON value of type `json_type::object` containing
 the elements specified by the initializer list, containing JSON values.

 The initializer list must contain pairs, the type of the first element must be a string.

 *Remarks:* This member function is needed to disambiguate the creation of JSON values of
-type `value_t::array` and `value_t::object` for empty initializer lists and initializer lists
+type `json_type::array` and `json_type::object` for empty initializer lists and initializer lists
 containing pairs.

 *Throws:*